 NEW TITLES FOR 2017

 The editors at The High Window are making good progress on our publishing schedule for 2017.
 In March 2017 we will be publishing From Inside, a new collection of poems by the much admired UK poet, Anthony Howell.
 In June we will be published The Edge of Seeing by John Duffy.
 Our September title will be End Phrase, a specially commissioned UK edition of selected poems by the internationally renowned Croatian poet, Mario Susko.
-Watch this space also for information about two further titles that will complete our 2017 schedule.
-Finally, a reminder that we still have one title forthcoming for 2016: Dust, a chapbook by Bethany W. Pope (December).
+Our fourth and final title for 2017 is Bloody, proud and murderous men, adulterers and enemies of God, a new collection of poetry and prose from the Yorkshire poet Steve Ely.

 Titles Published in 2016